The Age of Pittosporum undulatum [WEED]

 Know the Enemy

 Known by its common names sweet pittosporum, native daphne, Australian cheesewood, Victorian box or mock orange, these names evoke the charm and affection we once had for this plant, even idolising it, harking back to european sensibilities.
+It genuinely is an attractive small tree and is easy to see why it become a popular garden plant.

 The Perfect Storm